CustomScripts/CSCoreBundle/README.md

 CSCoreBundle
 ============

-Core Bundle for all Symfony2 type development
+This bundle is used as the core for all bundles developed by CustomScripts